hydrusnetwork/hydrus/docs/getting_started_installing.md

                 3. Boot the client and hit _help->about_ to see if it reports a version.
                 4. If it all seems good, hit _options->media playback_ to set up mpv as your player for video/audio and try to view some things.
                 5. If it still doesn't work, see if you can do the same for libmpv.so and libcdio.so--or consider [running from source](running_from_source.md)

+    ??? warning "Crashing on Qt Audio"
+        If hydrus crashes whenever requesting the Qt Audio Devices in the Options dialog, or otherwise when booting up a "QtMediaPlayer", it may be PipeWire causing the crash.

+        Try `export QT_AUDIO_BACKEND=pulseaudio` in your export script to fix this!

     ??? warning "MangoHUD and MPV"
         A user notes that MangoHUD may also interfere with mpv, causing crashes.